Nilgiris district: History

 According to a 1996 bibliography of publications of this district, it is probably the most heavily studied rural area anywhere in India, with close to 7,000 items in that list.
 It has been the subject of more than 120 doctoral and master's theses in the natural and human sciences.
 Indian and foreign scholars wrote these works, and only recently have local people published work about it.

 More than a dozen languages are spoken in the Nilgiris, but the indigenous people did not write or read them.
 After 1847 German and Swiss missionaries opened schools for boys and girls in some Badaga villages, teaching them literacy.
 Ten Dravidian languages are found only here, and they have been studied in great detail for decades by professional linguists.
-Local place names are derived mainly from the dominant Badaga language, e.g., Doddabetta, Coonoor, Kotagiri, Gudaluru, Kunda, etc. Ootacamund is of Toda origin, and Udagamandalam is a very recent Tamil-language version of this place.
+Local place names are derived mainly from the dominant Badaga language, for example, Doddabetta, Coonoor, Kotagiri, Gudaluru, Kunda, etc. Ootacamund is of Toda origin, and Udagamandalam is a very recent Tamil-language version of this place.

 Before British-owned tea and coffee plantations were developed, the dominant landholders were the Badaga.
 A great deal of linguistic and other cultural evidence—based on unauthentic interpretation of ballads and stories collected from unverifiable individuals—indicates erroneously with a malicious intent that the Badaga non scheduled tribes have lived in nilgiris thousands and thousands of years ago.
 Supposedly unnamed Badaga elders have regularly recounted these baseless facts as oral history and cannot be relied upon.
 Though their language is very close to Kannada, it is a mixture of almost all Dravidian languages and yet unique.
 The migration theory is now totally rejected by educated Badagas, as admittedly the land holdings of the district majorly indicates the Badagas as owners in almost all Taluks of the district.
 This land is the major resource amongst the Badagas, which even today most Badagas are ignorant about.
 The Badagas did not find any representation in independent India's Constituent Assembly; to deprive the unlettered Badaga of their land it was intentionally left out of the tribal list post independence.
 The result of this socio-economic engineering seems to be bearing fruit for the perpetrators of such engineering.